 Health Service is open daily from 8 a.m. to 11 p.m., with a nurse on duty.
-Weekend hours are Friday, 11 p.m. through Sunday, 11 p.m.
+Until further notice, Health Service will not be open prior to 3:00 p.m. on Saturdays and Sundays.
+As usual, Health Service will be open Friday nights until 7:00 a.m.
+Saturday, and on Sunday evenings from 3:00 until 11:00 p.m.
 On Saturday and Sunday between 11 p.m. and 7 a.m., the door is locked.
 Please knock on the door if a nurse is needed.
 In the event of an emergency when Health Service is closed, call emergency extension 210.
 A college physician is available Monday, Wednesday, and Friday for clinic hours.
 Check with Health Service for exact hours.
 Doctor appointments should be arranged either through the nurse on duty or the Health Service secretary.
 Students who miss a doctor's appointment without prior notice will be charged \$10 for that missed appointment.
-Students who need to be seen by a doctor when the Health Service physician is not in attendance should contact the nurse on duty during Health Service hours or call emergency ext.
+Students who need to be seen by a doctor when the Health Service hours or call emergency ext.
 210 when Health Service is closed.
 A trip to the hospital emergency room without prior approval may not be covered by school insurance.

-COLLEGE WEEK INFORMATION
+COLLEGE WEEK